eoinok/tennisClubDAOExample/README.md

 # Part 2

 The getAllMembers() function should take no arguments(other than self).
 The function should execute a SQL query on the database connection which will retrieve a database cursor.
 The function should then loop through the cursor object, constructing a new Member object each time which will in turn be added to a list.
 When the loop is complete the list should be returned from the function

+The file printAllMembers.py shows an example of code to select all members of the tennis club from the member table and print them to the screen.
+You can modify this example, so that rather than printing the members info to the screen, each time around the loop a new member is instantiated and added to a list of members.
+Then simply return this list.